 Many have pointed to the World Cup in 2006 as marking the beginning of the “Poldi and Schweini” show, but the story would actually begin two years prior to that in the summer of 2004.
 In fact, one could look back a little further to the injury to VfL Bochum winger Paul Freier, who had been forced to withdraw from the Euros squad at the end of May.
 With an additional place in the squad now available, Völler decided not to look to the past for a replacement.
 Podolski and Schweinsteiger, both uncapped at senior level, made the final cut.

 On June 6th, two days after Podolski’s nineteenth birthday, both players made their first appearance in the Nationaltrikot against Hungary in Kaiserslautern.
 Schweinsteiger appeared first, on as a 46th minute swap for Miroslav Klose.
 Three minutes short of half an hour later, Podolski replaced Fredi Bobic.
-When he ran onto the pitch, he became the third youngest player to represent the Mannschaft, after Uwe Seeler and Olaf Thon.
+When he ran onto the pitch, he became the third youngest player to represent the Mannschaft in the postwar era, after Uwe Seeler and Olaf Thon.
 It was not the most auspicious of debuts, with Germany already two goals down and heading for a dispiriting defeat at the hands of the Hungarians – then coached by Lothar Matthäus.

 Podolski in action during his debut for the Mannschaft, against Hungary in June 2004